European Spatial Research and Policy

-All authors are requested to arrange their manuscripts in the following way:
+All authors are requested to arrange their manuscripts as follows:

-- Contributions submitted for publication should he prepared in good quality English.
-Articles must be restricted to some 5000 words and should not exceed 25 standard pages including illustrations, tables and references.
-Notes, commentaries and reports should not exceed 2500 words.
+- Contributions submitted for publication should be prepared in good quality English.
+Articles must be restricted to 5,000 words and should not exceed 25 standard pages including illustrations, tables and references.
+Notes, commentaries and reports should not exceed 2,500 words.

-- Manuscripts submitted to the journal must not be under simultaneous consideration by any other journal or should not have been published elsewhere in a substantially similar form.
+- Manuscripts submitted to the journal must not be under simultaneous consideration by any other journal and should not have been published elsewhere in a substantially similar form.

-- Manuscripts should be sent via e-mail to: email@example.com (preferably Word for Windows).
+- Manuscripts, preferably written using Microsoft Word, should be sent via e-mail to: firstname.lastname@example.org.

 - Authors should supply on a separate page an abstract of not more than 100 words to appear at the beginning of the article.

 - Tables and illustrations should be titled and numbered.
 Each should be placed on a separate sheet at the end of the text.
 All line diagrams are termed ‘Figures’ and should be referred to as such in the typescript.
 Maps and graphs should be prepared in such a form that they can be reproduced without redrawing.
 Tables should be submitted in a camera-ready form.
 The places where tables and figures should be inserted in the text must be clearly indicated.

 - Author citations should correspond to the author-date system, e.g. (Smith, 1990, pp. 15-18).
 If several papers by the same author and from the same year are cited, a, b, c, etc. should be put after the year of publication.
 The list of references should be prepared very carefully in alphabetical order, titles of journals should not be abbreviated and the bibliographic information should comprise: